javierdejuan/Asynchrounos-Python-backend/README.md

 def processJob(inputfile,language,EsIndex,smartvideo_id):

+    # we are going to use RQ Redis to push jobs in a queue
     # Tell RQ what Redis connection to use

     redis_conn = Redis()

+    # get an instance of the queue
     q = Queue(connection=redis_conn)

     # enqueue transcription job